CompVPD: Iteratively Identifying Vulnerability Patches Based on Human Validation Results with a Precise Context: Abstract

 \section{Abstract}

-To help application developers apply vulnerability patches timely, security researchers maintain vulnerability databases such as National Vulnerability Database (NVD).
-By directly monitoring NVD with the name of each used library, application developers can be aware of vulnerabilities and their patches.
-Given that the monitoring results of vulnerability patches are unreliable due to patch incompleteness of NVD, existing approaches employ deep-learning (DL) models to identify additional vulnerability patches by determining whether a code commit fixes a vulnerability.
-However, these approaches suffer from low accuracy due to not considering code commits' comprehensive contexts such as control/data-flow contexts (i.e., statements with control-flow and data-flow dependencies on the code commits) or method-invocation contexts (methods that directly or indirectly invoke the code commits' belonging methods).
-To improve accuracy, we design \detector{}, the first approach to identify vulnerability patches by fine-tuning a large language model (LLM) named StarCoder to comprehend code commits with comprehensive contexts.
-Considering that including comprehensive contexts needs to balance the context size and the training costs of LLM, \detector{} includes our two novel algorithms to generate comprehensive contexts within the given window size by removing irrelevant components (i.e., files, methods, and statements) and adaptively expanding each context.
-We empirically compare \detector{} with four state-of-the-art/practice (SOTA) approaches that identify vulnerability patches.
-The results show that \detector{} improves the AUC score by 11\% and the F1 score by 30\% when compared with the best scores of the SOTA approaches.
-Additionally, \detector{} provides high value to security practice by helping identify 20 vulnerability patches and 18 fixes of high-risk bugs from 2,500 recent code commits of five highly popular open-source projects.
+Applying security patches in open source software timely is critical for ensuring the security of downstream applications.
+However, it is challenging to apply these patches promptly because notifications of patches are often incomplete and delayed.
+To address this issue, existing approaches employ deep-learning (DL) models to identify additional vulnerability patches by determining whether a code commit addresses a vulnerability.
+Nonetheless, these approaches suffer from low accuracy due to the imprecise context provided for the patches.
+To provide precise context for patches, we propose a multi-granularity slicing algorithm and an adaptive-expanding algorithm to accurately identify code related to the patches.
+Additionally, the precise context enables to design an iterative identification framework, \detector{}, which utilizes the human validation results, and substantially improve the effectiveness.
+We empirically compare \detector{} with five state-of-the-art/practice (SOTA) approaches in identifying vulnerability patches.
+The results demonstrate that \detector{} improves the F1 score by 20\% compared to the best scores of the SOTA approaches.
+Additionally, \detector{} contributes to security practice by helping identify 20 vulnerability patches and 18 fixes for high-risk bugs from 2,500 recent code commits in five highly popular open-source projects.

 \ccsdesc[300]{Security and privacy~Software security engineering}